 Where To Find Resin Numbers

 I love making resin numbers and have found the more I make the more inventive and beautiful they become with each set.
-Right now, I have three different types of resin numbers available on my Etsy shop.
 But the mermaid set below I am especially proud of!
 They turned out beautiful!

 I found a sequin that reminded me of mermaid scales of teal and purple.